Archives and Books

 It had always been my intention to print things of value.
 Not that they would be written by me—although somehow I still managed to write and publish four books of my own, plus a number of smaller works.
 No, what I hoped to do was find genuine authors who would be willing to work with me.
-The first one I encountered was Dean Lakin, a poet from Colorado, who when we met him was an artist in residence at the Macdowell Colony in nearby Peterborough, New Hampshire.
+The first I encountered was Dean Lakin, a poet from Colorado, who when we met was an artist in residence at the Macdowell Colony in nearby Peterborough.
 We became friends and saw a great deal of each other while he was here (and later I visited him and his wife, Barbara, in Colorado, and they came to visit me in Francestown).
 I asked if he would let me print the poems he had written at the Macdowell, and he agreed.
-Later we worked on, and finished, several other books together.
+Later we worked on several other books together.
 When I prepared my bibliography, it surprised me—for I had forgotten it—to find an inscription he had written in my own copy of one of his books: “For Terry—As fine a friend as he is a printer—without whom I would be short two handsome books.
 Dean”